 Applicants with good academic records from fully accredited universities and colleges will be considered for admission to graduate study at Case Western Reserve University.
 Admission must be recommended by the department or professional school of the university in which the applicant proposes to study and must be approved by the dean of graduate studies.
 Prospective students apply for admission through the School of Graduate Studies.
 The full list of programs offered through the School of Graduate Studies can be found here.

-The admissions criteria for international students are the same as U.S. residents except for the following:
+he admissions criteria for international students are the same as U.S. residents and permanent residents except for the following:

 - Applicants whose first language is not English must be able to speak, read, write, and comprehend English.
 English proficiency must be demonstrated by taking the Test of English as a Foreign Language (TOEFL).
 The minimum score to be considered for admission, depending on the format of the examination, is 577 (paper-based) or 90 (internet-based).
 IELTS test scores are also accepted with a minimum score requirement of 7.0, as well as the Pearson Test of English-Academic (PTE) with a minimum score of 61.
 Note that some programs have higher minimum language scores to gain admission.
 For only Course Focused Masters Programs within the School of Engineering, the minimum language scores to be considered for admission are an 80 TOEFL or a 6.5 IELTS.